 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-is a hardcover edition that was published by G.P.
+that was published by G.P.
 Putnam's Books for Young Readers on August 16, 2012 and has 32 pages.

 Explore it on Goodreads or Amazon.

 Illustrator: Ben Hilts, Sean Hilts

 A picture book that explores the nighttime and encourages the reader to think outside the box.

 The graphics cracked me up as they made me think of the Addams Family with their darkness and the manner in which the Hilt Brothers created the figures with their white, white faces and black, black hair.
 That house and those bats only reinforced my impressions, lol.

 Cute.
 I liked that can-do attitude of the Insomniacs as they try to find a way to sleep through the night and discover all the life that moves in the night.

 Life-wise, it’s not very realistic and raises all sorts of questions on my part, but The Insomniacs is not about reality.
 It’s more of a poke to get children thinking outside the box.
 That the night too is full of life.

 It’s a great opportunity for parents to talk about other assumptions they or the kids have.
 That having lots of money solves all one’s problems.
 That ignoring a problem makes it go away.
 That the same things are not important to everyone.
 Whatever you can discover about your own assumptions.